 First class compartments seat 6, without luggage storage and no room for strollers.
 1st class must pay extra for the compartment and the level is more expensive.
 It is a good solution for slightly older kids or if the family compartment is taken, however.
 This will require a first class ticket, which can be up to double the cost of a 2nd class ticket, so it really depends on how badly you want a compartment.
-When I train with my parents, they are willing to pay the difference.
+When I train travel with my parents, they are willing to pay the difference.
 I haven’t been forced to make that choice yet on my own, we will see.

-I also only have a bahn 25 2nd class discount card so I would need to pay for the full amount in 1st class.
+I also only have a Bahn 25 2nd class discount card so I would need to pay for the full amount in 1st class.